 Jen has spent countless hours over the years walking alongside families through each unique facet of the fostering and adoption process.
 She has also presented at conferences and other groups, led trainings, and worked closely with therapists and other treatment team members, all to help families provide ideal care to traumatized children.
 Jen has been trained in multiple disciplines of behavior management, and is a certified Trust-Based Relational Intervention Practitioner.
-In addition to bossing everyone at Stand Up Eight, she is also a co-chair for The Heart Gallery of Central Texas Committee and a Licensed Child-Placing Agency Administrator.
+In addition to bossing everyone at Stand Up Eight, she serves on The Heart Gallery of Central Texas Committee and is a Licensed Child-Placing Agency Administrator.

 Becky Wickes, BSW – Family Coach

 Becky feels strongly about giving a voice to the voiceless, often whom are children in foster care.
 She believes with her whole heart that every child deserves to know they are precious and unconditionally loved, and she makes a point of helping the children she works with believe they are both.